 In 2018, Alpizar completed the Doctor of Musical Arts (DMA) degree in orchestra and opera conducting at Arizona State University.
 In addition to being one of the assistant conductors for the ASU orchestras and Lyric Opera Theatre, he studied conducting with Jeffery Meyer of the St. Petersburg Chamber Philharmonic and The Phoenix Symphony’s Tito Muñoz.
 At ASU, he commissioned and premiered several new works, and initiated a new series of orchestral pops including the music of video games.
 In 2018, he was the conductor of the ASU Lyric Opera Theatre’s production of Les Mamelles de Tirésias for which he was nominated for an “AriZoni,” Arizona’s version of the Tony Award.
 The production also received 3rd place in the American Prize.
 While a Phoenix resident, he guest-conducted both The Phoenix Youth Symphony and the East Valley Youth Symphony and was the instrumental winds director at Desert Marigold School.
 Alpizar and his wife, then orchestra director at the school, took the students on their first music tour to California in 2017 where they saw the Long Beach Symphony and performed with the Four Seasons Youth Orchestra.

-Alpizar earned the Master of Music degree in orchestral conducting from the Cole Conservatory of Music at Cal State Long Beach in 2015 where he studied with Dr. Johannes Müller-Stosch and earned the Excellence in Music award and the graduate conducting award.
-His research on the Hollywood film composer, Miklós Rózsa lead to the first performance of his suite to The Killers since its premiere and recording.
+Alpizar earned the Master of Music degree in orchestral conducting from the Cole Conservatory of Music at Cal State Long Beach in 2015 where he studied with Dr. Johannes Müller-Stosch and earned the “Excellence in Music” award and the “Graduate Conducting” award.
+His research on the Hollywood film composer, Miklós Rózsa led to the first performance of his suite to The Killers since its premiere and recording.
 Alpizar also earned two Bachelor of Music degrees in clarinet performance and music education in 2010 from the Cole Conservatory where he studied with the principal clarinetist of the Los Angeles Opera, Dr. Michael Grego.
 He was the choirmaster for the Kappa Omicron Chapter of Phi Mu Alpha Sinfonia, and is a member of Pi Kappa Lambda, and Phi Kappa Phi.
 He was proud to return to his alma mater to join the conducting faculty in 2019.